komodorio/mlops-workshop/README.md

 kubectl exec deployment/airflow-scheduler -- /bin/bash -c "airflow dags reserialize && airflow dags unpause dag5_ray_tune && airflow dags trigger dag5_ray_tune"
 ```

-At this stage your cooling fan should go WE-E-E-E-E-E-E. Can get OutOfMemory problems, too.
+At this stage your cooling fan should go _WE-E-E-E-E-E-E_.
+Can get OutOfMemory problems, too.

 That's quite alright.

-Main skill of data engineer seems to be "drinking your coffee slowly".
+Main skill of modern data engineer seems to be "drinking your coffee slowly".

 Look at running DAG in Airflow and multiple experiment runs in MLFlow.
 It starts to take a lot of time, we'll skip this
 step in the next chapter, results are already in MLFlow, ready for querying.
+Also look at Ray UI showing the experiment
+runs.

 Wait for Airflow DAG to complete (can also proceed further, we have best model written in previous steps).